 Concentrations of credit risk with respect to promises to give are limited due to several contributors comprising the Foundation's contributor base and their dispersion across different industries and geographic areas.
-As of June 30, 2015, the Foundation had no significant concentrations of credit risk.
+As of June 30, 2016, the Foundation had no significant concentrations of credit risk.

 The Foundation maintains its cash balances at several financial institutions whose customer deposits are insured by FDIC up to \$250,000.
-Deposits in excess of insurance limits approximated \$855,000 at June 30, 2015.
+Deposits in excess of insurance limits approximated \$2,632,776 at June 30, 2016.

-NOTE 11.
+NOTE 10.
 NET ASSETS

-The Foundation is subject to certain provisions of the Montana Code Annotated which specify that a charitable organization may only issue a "qualified charitable gift annuity" if it meets the following statutory requirements on the date of the annuity agreement:
+The Foundation is subject to certain provisions of the Montana Code Annotated which specify that The Foundation is subject to certain provisions of the Montana Code Annotated which specify that a charitable organization may only issue a "qualified charitable gift annuity" if it meets the following statutory requirements on the date of the annuity agreement: